 Resources for Educators, Families to Discuss School Shootings

-This senseless loss of life will be difficult for adults to process on their own while trying to support children and young people.
-Our students want and need to talk about what they see, remember, and are feeling now; they need the guidance and safety of adults in their lives to be able to navigate their own emotions and trauma in a healthy, safe, and productive way.
-Adults need to be able to acknowledge and address their own emotional responses in order to best support young people.
+Our students want and need to talk about what they see, remember, and are feeling following a school shooting.
+The adults in their lives can provide guidance and support to help youth navigate their own emotions and trauma in a healthy, safe, and productive way.
+Adults also need to be able to acknowledge and address their own emotional responses in order to best support young people.

 Recognizing and Honoring Big Feelings